 Businesses' were asked about their awareness of public agencies and other sources of help.
 Their responses suggest, for example, that limited use of Exporting advice is unlikely to be caused by poor awareness of its key sources of information or help.
-Over 1300 responses (35 per cent of the sample) from UK's firms with employees were aware of UK Trade and Investment, the principal agency to promote and advise businesses on Exporting, now absorbed into the UK Department for International Trade.
-Whilst levels of awareness were broadly similar between urban and rural employing firms in each of England, Scotland and Wales, UKTI was better known by firms in England and Northern Ireland than elsewhere (Table A.19).
+Over 1300 responses (35 per cent of the sample) from UK's firms with employees were aware of UK Trade and Investment, the principal agency to promote and advise businesses on Exporting, now absorbed into the Department for International Trade.
+Levels of awareness of UK T&I were broadly similar in rural and urban firms in England, Scotland, and Wales (Table A.19).

-Awareness rates of UK Trade and Investment were markedly lower amongst the UK's no employee firms, and lowest amongst rural firms in Scotland.
-Such differences between countries, and between firms with and with no employees, might reflect the existence of country-specific enterprise agencies that also support exporting, ie Scottish Enterprise, Highlands & Islands Enterprise and Scottish Development International in Scotland and Invest Northern Ireland in that Province.
-More generally, it could also suggest more successful marketing by

-UKTI and other Enterprise Agencies to firms with employees, than to their countries' sole traders, partnerships and others with zero employees.
+Awareness rates of the Pensions Regulator were the highest amongst firms without employees with 66 per cent for urban and 69 per cent for rural, followed by Investors in people (Table 21).
+Awareness rates of UK Trade and Investment were lower amongst no employee firms, and significantly lower amongst rural firms in Scotland and Northern Ireland.
+This might reflect the existence of country-specific enterprise agencies that also support exporting, ie Scottish Enterprise and Highlands & Islands Enterprise for Scotland, and Invest Northern Ireland in that province.
+More generally, it could also suggest more successful marketing by these Enterprise Agencies to firms with employees than to their country's sole traders, partnerships and others with zero employees.

 Which of the following are you aware of?
-Urban With employees Rural with employees Urban Without employees Rural Without employees
+Urban With employe Rural with employe Urban Without employe Rural Without employe

 UK Trade and Investment (UKTI) 35% 34% 29% 26%

 The Tools for Business section on the .GOV website 28% 26% 17% 17%

 The British Business Bank 14% 15% 12% 12%

 Innovate UK 31% 30% 26% 27%

 The Business Growth Service - - 9% 10%

 Manufacturing Advisory Service - - 14% 16%

 The Pensions Regulator 83% 84% 66% 69%

 Investors in people 70% 70% 61% 61%